Seven killed as Nigeria gunmen rob banks and attack police

 But Boko Haram have made forays into the south, including in Kogi state, which borders Edo to the north.

 Mohammed rejected any link.
-Powerful, organized robbery and kidnapping rings operate across southern Nigeria.
+Powerful, organised robbery and kidnapping rings operate across southern Nigeria.